A bigger planet – Fossil free transport

 Not only was it deemed to be almost impossible to even consider such a challenge at the time.
 The whole thing was also a costly endeavor.
 Fogg was a wealthy man.
 This allowed him to contemplate such a thing.

 The planet was unfathomably big.
-So big, most of it was still a mystery to the lions share of people.
+It was so big, most of it was still a mystery to the lion’s share of people.
 There were ample white spots on all maps.
-Besides, there were few who had seen anything beyond the country they were born in.
-Let alone leaving the continent or travel for enjoyment.
+Besides, few had seen anything beyond the country they were born in.
+Let alone leave the continent or travel for enjoyment.

 When he was born in 1899, circumnavigating the globe in 80 days would still have been challenging and very expensive.
 When he died more than 80 years later, anyone could have circumnavigated the globe with ease.
 He could have done that for a reasonable amount of money in less than 2 days if layovers are short.